gitdatcode/do.bot/README.md

 If someone typed in `/mycommand hello` do.bot would match the `1` command and respond with `one matched: hello`.

 > If you choose not to define a `help` command, do.bot will iterate through all of the defined commands and create a help string based on all of the sub-commands help entries.
-This will automatically enabled `/mycommand help`
+This will automatically enable `/mycommand help`